filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/workers.md

 A resource window is simply a bucket of sealing tasks that can be run by a given worker in parallel based on the resources the worker has available when no tasks are running.

 In the scheduler, each worker has:

-- Scheduling windows - Two resource windows used to assign tasks to execute from the global queue
+- Scheduling windows - Two resource windows used to assign tasks to execute from the global queue.
-- Preparing window - One resource window in which tasks are prepared to execute (for example, sector data is fetched if needed)
+- Preparing window - One resource window in which tasks are prepared to execute.
+For example, sector data is fetched if needed.
-- Executing window - One resource window for currently executing tasks
+- Executing window - One resource window for currently executing tasks.

-When tasks arrive in the global scheduling queue, the scheduler will look for empty scheduling windows, and based on a number of factors, like whether the worker already has direct access to sector data, task types supported by the worker, whether the worker has disk space for sector data, task priority - tasks may be assigned to the scheduling window.
+When tasks arrive in the global scheduling queue, the scheduler will look for empty scheduling windows.
+The scheduler may assign tasks to the scheduling window based on several factors, such as:

+- whether the worker already has direct access to sector data.
+- task types supported by the worker.
+- whether the worker has disk space for sector data.
+- task priority.

-After a scheduling window is filled with a number of tasks, it's sent to the worker for processing.
+After the scheduler fills the scheduling window, the schedule is sent to the worker for processing.
 The worker will pull tasks out of the scheduling window and start preparing them in the preparing window.
 After the preparing step is done, the task will be executed in the executing window.

 After the worker has fully processed a scheduling window, it's sent back to the global scheduler to get more sealing tasks.